sans-blue-team/DeepBlueCLI/DeepWhite.md

 Must log the SHA256 hash, DeepWhite will ignore the others.

-This minimal Sysmon 6.0 config will log the proper events/hashes:
+This minimal Sysmon 6.0 config will log the proper events/hashes.
+Note that image (DLL) logging may create performance issues.
+This config ignores DLLs signed by Microsoft (which should lighten the load), but please test!

 ```xml
 <Sysmon schemaversion="3.3">